akbarbashakm/react-scroll-calendar/README.md

 ### Moment.js

-Currently we are using Moment.js. in future we will switched to native Date objects to reduce the size of the package.
+Currently we are using Moment.js.
+In future we will switch to native Date objects to reduce the size of the package.
 Please see the example for [moment.js](https://momentjs.com/).

 ### Browser Support